DavidSchinazi/draft-schinazi-update-on-milestones/draft-schinazi-update-on-milestones.md

 information is already available in the datatracker, what is the purpose of duplicating it in a milestone?

-## Formalize Dateless Milestones

-The current datatracker tooling that allows dateless milestones appears to be in violation of the RFC 2418 text quoted above.
-While this is not a critical issue in and of itself, it helps motivate updating RFC 2418.
-We could update RFC 2418 to reflect the reality of our current process.

-## Make Milestones Optional

-Another potential update to RFC 2418 would be to make milestones optional.
-Since some area directors find milestones helpful and others do not, we could have the best of both worlds by formally making milestones optional: they would then be enabled or disabled for each working group on a case-by-case basis.
-The responsible area director would decide whether to enable milestones or not, though they should involve the working group chairs in that decision as milestones can only be successful is chairs update them.

-Making milestones optional allows removing them from working groups that would otherwise perpetually have out-of-date milestones, while retaining them when the chairs do keep them up-to-date.

 ## Remove Milestones Entirely

 Another more drastic option would be to remove milestones entirely from the